junxit/us-congress-code/title-16/chapter-1/sec-410ooo-1.md

 - **(c)** *Abolishment of current Pinnacles National Monument*
   - **(1)** *In general* In light of the establishment of Pinnacles National Park, Pinnacles National Monument is hereby abolished and the lands and interests therein are incorporated within and made part of Pinnacles National Park.
 Any funds available for purposes of the monument shall be available for purposes of the park.
   - **(2)** *References* Any references in law (other than in this subchapter), regulation, document, record, map or other paper of the United States to Pinnacles National Monument shall be considered a reference to Pinnacles National Park.
-- **(d)** *Administration* The Secretary of the Interior shall administer Pinnacles National Park in accordance with this subchapter and laws generally applicable to units of the National Park System, including the National Park Service Organic Act (16 U.S.C.
-1, 2–4).
+- **(d)** *Administration* The Secretary of the Interior shall administer Pinnacles National Park in accordance with this subchapter and laws generally applicable to units of the National Park System, including the National Park Service Organic Act.11 See References in Text note below.

 ## Source credit